observablehq/framework/docs/search.md

 ---
 ```

-Likewise, a page that is not referenced in the configuration’s **pages** can opt-in by having index: true in its front-matter:
+Likewise, a page that is not referenced in **pages** can opt-in by having index: true in its front matter:

 ```yaml
 ---